gnosischain/documentation/docs/bridges/Token Bridge/xdai-bridge.md

 ![](/img/bridges/diagrams/dai-bridge-01.png)

 The [xDai token](/concepts/tokens/xdai) is minted when Dai is transferred from Ethereum to Gnosis using the xDai Bridge.
 During the transfer process, a block reward contract is invoked to mint xDai to a user's account.
 Because contract calls are made from the consensus engine to create xDai tokens, balance updates are more difficult to trace than simple value transfers.

-1. Users lock an amount of DAI on the [bridge contract](https://etherscan.io/address/0x4aa42145Aa6Ebf72e164C9bBC74fbD3788045016#code) on Ethereum
+1. Users lock DAI on the [bridge contract](https://etherscan.io/address/0x4aa42145Aa6Ebf72e164C9bBC74fbD3788045016#code) on Ethereum by calling `relayTokens`.
 2. `UserRequestForAffirmation` event is triggered
 3. Validators observe the deposit and invoke `executeAffirmation` function on Gnosis bridge contract
 4. When enough confirmations are collected (4/7 majority), the bridge contract on Gnosis Chain calls the block reward contract to record the receiver(s) and amount(s) of xDAI to mint.
 5. The [block reward contract](https://gnosis.blockscout.com/address/0x481c034c6d9441db23Ea48De68BCAe812C5d39bA) is called by the consensus engine to update user's xDAI balance.

+User may check the balance change visually using Blockscout's [coin balance history](https://gnosis.blockscout.com/address/0xE05FB316eB8C4ba7288D43c1bd87BE8a8d16761C?tab=coin_balance_history) or programmatically using [eth_getBalance](https://docs.infura.io/api/networks/ethereum/json-rpc-methods/eth_getbalance) api.

-You can view a receiver's address and amount of xDai received in the [block reward contract's](https://gnosis.blockscout.com/address/0x481c034c6d9441db23Ea48De68BCAe812C5d39bA) logs.
-Whenever the `executeAffirmation` method is called, it registers the following:
+You can also view a receiver's address and amount of xDai received in the [block reward contract's](https://gnosis.blockscout.com/address/0x481c034c6d9441db23Ea48De68BCAe812C5d39bA) logs.
+Whenever the `executeAffirmation` method is called, it emits the following event:

 ```
 AddedReceiver(